 It would be one thing if the commission were principally concerned with figuring out how protesters breached security.
 But the central purpose of the commission — whether Republicans cooperate or not — is to create the impression that the GOP is in the midst of attempting to overturning "democracy."
 They want to use Jan.
 6 to push their unconstitutional efforts to nationalize elections.
 And they definitely want to use it to make Trump the central topic of the 2022 midterms.

 These days, anyone who fails to adopt Kinzinger's hyperbolic tone and obsess over Jan.
 6 is accused of "minimizing" the event or being in league with the insurrectionists.
 For the past five years, we have been engulfed in political hysteria.
 Sure, a number of conservatives have tried to whitewash the ugliness of that day.
 Rep. Elise Stefanik's contention that House Speaker Nancy Pelosi "bears responsibility, as Speaker of the House, for the tragedy that occurred on Jan.
 6" is weak tea.
 That fact, however, doesn't make the claim that the American republic faced an existential threat on Jan.
 6 any less preposterous.

-David Harsanyi is a senior editor at The Federalist and the author of "The People Have Spoken (and They Are Wrong): The Case Against Democracy."
-Follow him on Twitter @davidharsanyi.
-To find out more about David Harsanyi and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.
+David Harsanyi is a senior writer at National Review and the author of the book "First Freedom: A Ride Through America's Enduring History With the Gun."
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.